axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 `syslog-ng-ctl credentials status [options]`

-The `syslog-ng-ctl credentials status` command allows you to query the status of the private keys that {{% productparam "ose" %}} uses in the `network()` and `syslog()` drivers.
+The `syslog-ng-ctl credentials status` command allows you to query the status of the private keys that {{% param "product.ose" %}} uses in the `network()` and `syslog()` drivers.
 The command returns the list of private keys used, and their status.
 For example:

 ```c